aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.334.0 (2018-08-09 22:10 UTC)
+* DAX (3.3.1.0)
+	* Add the SSESpecification field to CreateCluster to allow creation of clusters with server-side encryption, and add the SSEDescription field to DescribeClusters to display the status of server-side encryption for a cluster.
+* ECS (3.3.17.0)
+	* This release of Amazon Elastic Container Service (Amazon ECS) introduces support for Docker volumes and Docker volume drivers.
+Customers can now configure their ECS Tasks to use Docker volumes, enabling stateful and storage-intensive applications to be deployed on ECS.
+* RDS (3.3.27.0)
+	* Launch RDS Aurora Serverless

 ### 3.3.333.0 (2018-08-08 20:29 UTC)
 * SecretsManager (3.3.2.0)
 	* This release introduces a ForceDeleteWithoutRecovery parameter to the DeleteSecret API enabling customers to force the deletion of a secret without any recovery window